JulienAssouline/react-d3-app/README.md

-React and D3 dashboard application with brushing, hover, and click event handling.
+React and D3 dashboard application with brushing, responsiveness, hover, tooltip and click event handling.

 ## View the app